gabrielgrant/grpc-bus-websocket-proxy-server/README.markdown

 This Node.js server acts as a proxy, connecting GRPC clients running in a browser context to standard GRPC service(s) via a WebSocket.

+You'll want to use the [GRPC Bus WebSocket Proxy Client](http://github.com/gabrielgrant/grpc-bus-websocket-proxy-client) to connect from the browser.

 Usage

 ```